ctjacobs/pyqso/docs/source/introduction.rst

 -  Import and export logs in ADIF format.

--  Perform callsign lookups and auto-fill data fields using the qrz.com database.
+-  Perform callsign lookups and auto-fill data fields using the qrz.com and hamqth.com online databases.

 -  Sort the logs by individual fields.